-If you choose to embark on initial teacher training (ITT) in chemistry, bursaries of up to £20,000 are available for courses starting in 2013.
+If you choose to embark on initial teacher training (ITT) in chemistry, bursaries of up to £20,000 are available.
 The amount of bursary you will be eligible for depends on your degree class.

-As an alternative option to the standard bursaries, the Royal Society of Chemistry (RSC) has 130 teacher training scholarships worth £20,000 available to eligible chemistry trainees starting their teacher training in the 2013/14 academic year.
+As an alternative option to the standard bursaries, the Royal Society of Chemistry (RSC) has teacher training scholarships of £25,000 available to eligible chemistry trainees.

 The scholarship will be instead of the standard bursary, but trainees who are not awarded the scholarship will continue to be eligible for the standard bursaries.

 The RSC is looking for individuals who are passionate about chemistry, have the potential to be an exceptional chemistry teacher and can therefore inspire the next generation of chemists.
 In addition to the funding, RSC Scholars will have access to a wide variety of RSC support including membership and networking opportunities.
 Visit the RSC website to view the full eligibility criteria and to apply.